Support the Foundation with Your Charitable Contribution

 In addition, if you have not yet taken your required minimum distribution for the year, your IRA charitable rollover may satisfy all or part of that requirement.

 Further, these rules permitting tax-free charitable rollovers no longer have an expiration date, so charitable rollovers can be made at any time.

-Keep in mind that charitable rollovers can only be made from an IRA, although under certain circumstances, you may be able to roll assets from a pension, profit sharing, 401(k) or 403(b) plan into an IRA and then make the transfer from the IRA directly to The Foundation.
+Keep in mind that charitable rollovers can only be made from an IRA, although under certain circumstances, you may be able to roll assets from a pension, profit sharing, 401(k) or 403(b) plan into an IRA and then make the transfer from the IRA directly to the Foundation.
 To determine if a rollover to an IRA is an option, contact your plan administrator.

 To make a charitable rollover, contact your IRA custodian.

-For any questions regarding any of the ways in which you can contribute to The Foundation, please contact Alex Ritchie, Executive Director, at (303) 321-8100, ext.
-101 or email@example.com.
-Please keep in mind that The Foundation does not offer legal, tax, or financial advice.
+For any questions regarding any of the ways in which you can contribute to the Foundation, please contact Alex Ritchie, Executive Director, at (303) 321-8100, ext.
+101 or firstname.lastname@example.org.
+Please keep in mind that the Foundation does not offer legal, tax, or financial advice.